Everything you need to know about creating your first hotel landing page.

 What information goes on a hotel landing page?

-A description of what you are offering
+Describe what you are offering

-Use bullet points
+- Use bullet points where possible.

 Add visual elements

-Write a compelling call-to-action
+Write a compelling call to action